 The connectivity issues will eventually resolve themselves—telecommunications companies wielding new tech will continue their tireless and unrelenting quest to provide Internet connectivity anywhere, at any time.

 Weather systems and experimentation cycles seem inherent to agriculture, but in the future, this may not be the case.
-With the right software development company and a prudent digital strategy, anything’s possible.
+With the right software development and UX design company and a prudent digital strategy, anything’s possible.

 The numbers cited in this article are surprising statistics for 2018.
 Compare construction or agriculture to something like retail, or the travel industry.
 It only took a handful of years before online shopping began its rule over commerce, and the idea of a ‘travel agent’ has been eliminated almost entirely.